enesilhan/NSAutoAXKit/README.md

 ---

-## 🤝 Contributing
+## Contributing

-Contributions are welcome!
+Contributions are welcome.
 Please:

 1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+2. Create a feature branch (`git checkout -b feature/new-feature`)
 3. Follow Swift API Design Guidelines and the project's code style (see `RULES.md`)
 4. Add tests for new functionality
 5. Ensure `swift test` passes